You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting but can quickly become overwhelming.

 —Atul Gawande, The Checklist Manifesto

 Even when the stakes are much lower, the pen to page approach is still a powerful way to cut through the fog and surface can’t-miss tasks.
 So, it makes sense to create a simple, effective checklist when you’re launching your Shopify store.
 Let’s explore how to do just that.

 Your Shopify store launch checklist

-- Add any available sales channels
+- Add your chosen sales channels

 - Add a custom domain

-- Double check your payment gateway
+- Thoroughly review your checkout experience and payment gateway settings

 - Prepare your standard pages